TeeanRonson/EntityResolution/README.md

 **OpenRefine vs Dedupe**

 Many people use OpenRefine, the former Google Refine.
 It’s free, and a great tool for normalizing data.
-We recommend you use it ​*after ​*using Dedupe, however, for the following reasons:
+We can use it here but take note of the following:

 - OpenRefine doesn’t perform well beyond tens of thousands of records.
-Dedupe, on the other hand, has easily handled several millions rows of data at a time.
 - It doesn’t allow you to consider multiple attributes of a record at a time.
 And the single attribute clustering requires human review for every cluster that’s created.
-In contrast,
 - OpenRefine destroys the data that you provided, eliminating your ability to trace how a given record got into a cluster.
 So it’s not auditable.
-Dedupe never destroys data, so you can always go back and see how you got from A to B.

-On the other hand, OpenRefine is a g​reat ​tool for normalizing.
+Nonetheless, OpenRefine is a great tool for normalizing.

 Use cases of Dedupe.io to:
-● Find duplicate rows in a spreadsheet
+- Find duplicate rows in a spreadsheet
-● Link two or more datasets (as spreadsheets) and find overlapping records ● Continuously match new data to their “golden” datasets
+- Link two or more datasets (as spreadsheets) and find overlapping records
+- Continuously match new data to their “golden” datasets

 *Entity Resolution with Machine Learning: A Scalable Foundation for Data Quality*

-Dedupe lets you use as many attributes as you like simultaneously, getting you to “good”
+Dedupe lets you use as many attributes as you like simultaneously, getting you to “good” clusters quickly.

-clusters quickly.

 # Key Takeaways and Future Work